roguedarkjedi/dogcam-ai/README.md

 ### Streaming
 **StreamingURL**: is the rtmp ingest for the webcam.
-**StreamingCaptureRate**: the delay between capturing an frame to propose it for AI processing.
+**StreamingCaptureRate**: the delay between capturing an frame to propose it for AI processing (if we haven't grabbed a newer frame).
 **StreamingFrameBufferSize**: How big of a frame buffer the webcam has.
 Lower is less resource usage.
 **StreamingTimeout**: The amount of time from no longer getting a new frame that we consider the rtmp server to be disconnected.
 **StreamingFPS**: Handles display syncing.